akamai/akamai-gtm-metrics-exporter/README.md

 ### Target settings

 Prometheus target configuration is minimal.
-As the following fragment shows, settings for a static configuration for a target pointing to the GTM exporter, the scrape interval and the scrape timeout.
+The following fragment shows settings for a static configuration for a target pointing to the GTM exporter, the scrape interval and the scrape timeout.

 ```
 global: